Gather the Parts

 P15: Right Encoder

-- Using the 20 k-ohm resistors, connect the P14 and P15 sockets to the left of the white breadboard to the 3.3 V power sockets just above the breadboard.
+- ONLY IF YOU ARE USING EXTERNAL ENCODERS, use 20 k-ohm resistors to connect the P14 and P15 sockets to the left of the white breadboard to the 3.3 V power sockets just above the breadboard.

 - P12 & P13 servo port shunt jumper — Set to VIN.